To capture the world’s mood in color for 2021, Pantone chose two this year: Illuminating…

 What is a Design Charrette?

 A design charrette is a short, collaborative meeting during which a member or client can share their work with team members.
 They can talk through, collaborate, and sketch designs to explore and share a broad diversity of design ideas.

 The idea for design charrettes (from the French word charrette meaning “chariot” or “cart”) is believed to have derived from stories of architectural students in Paris in the 1800s.
-As the story goes, students’ exams were collected in a charrette, and some of these students continued to sketch together as their designs were being gathered after evaluation.
+As the story goes, students’ exams were collected in a charrette, and some of these students continued to sketch together as their designs were being gathered for evaluation.